natanbc/rickmod/README.md

 # rickmod

-Replace all .mp3 files by rickroll, at a kernel level
+Replace all .mp3 files with rickroll, at a kernel level

 # Usage